joshdkb/odin-recipes/README.md

 # odin-recipes
-This is a project to express my love of lasagna or lasagne - and as a side product reinforce markup learnings.
+This is a project to express my love of lasagna, parm, brownies - and as a side product reinforce markup learnings.